-[In support of the Plan Proponents' belief that Holders of Claims in each impaired Class will receive more under the Plan than if the Debtors' assets were liquidated, the Plan Proponents will file a liquidation analysis as an appendix attached to this Disclosure Statement at a later date, but prior to any Bankruptcy Court approved solicitation of the Plan as Appendix C is a liquidation analysis (the "Liquidation Analysis"), which will be") prepared by Batuta Capital Advisors LLC ("Batuta") at the direction of the Plan Proponents.
-The Liquidation Analysis will assume that the Chapter 11 Cases were converted to chapter 7 cases and that each Debtors' assets are liquidated under the direction of a chapter 7 trustee.].
+In support of the Plan Proponents' belief that Holders of Claims in each impaired Class will receive more under the Plan than if the Debtors' assets were liquidated, attached to this Disclosure Statement as Appendix C is a liquidation analysis (the "Liquidation Analysis") prepared by Batuta Capital Advisors LLC ("Batuta") at the direction of the Plan Proponents.
+The Liquidation Analysis assumes that the Chapter 11 Cases were converted to chapter 7 cases and that each Debtors' assets are liquidated under the direction of a chapter 7 trustee.